 Having a policy in place will let your employees know what they need to do and how to do it, but providing them with the right tools will also reduce the risks of working remotely.
 Depending on your company and the role of your employees these tools may vary.
 The following are examples of some tools that we have seen referenced in Remote Working policies:

-Many companies offer some form of Security Awareness training.
+Many companies offer some form of Security Awareness Training.
 However, this training is usually done only once a year and can quickly become outdated.
-Having monthly or quarterly training sessions helps to keep your employees informed, educated on threats and their responsibilities when it comes to your organization’s information security program and working remotely.
+Consider having monthly or quarterly training sessions helps to keep your employees informed, educated on threats, and their responsibilities when it comes to your company’s information security program and working remotely.

 Remote working can be a great thing for your company and employees but there are risks.
 In order to ensure the security of your company, its data, and your employees you need to have a foundation laid.
 This foundation should include a remote working policy (supplemented by additional information security policies), tools to protect your employees and training to ensure they understand their responsibilities.